 Community & charitable giving:

-Image by Allbirds
+Images by Allbirds

 About Allbirds

-Certified B-Corp Allbirds is based in New Zealand, and given there are about seven times more sheep than people there it’s no wonder ethical wool is their main material.
+Certified B Corp Allbirds is based in New Zealand, and given there are about seven times more sheep than people there it’s no wonder ethical wool is their main material.

 However, recent years have seen them increasingly embrace the recycled shoes brand tag.

-Allbird’s Ethical and Sustainability Practices
+Allbird’s Ethical & Sustainability Practices

 Materials: